inidun/Project-PM-minutes-and-notes/2021_planning_doc.md

       * Meeting goals (after one or more meetings):
         1. A decision re: which approaches to focus on
         1. An outline of main arguments
-        1. A detailed, specific tools-request, to present to R and A
+        1. (Maybe) A detailed, specific tools-request, to present to R and A

 1. Tasks: Text curating
   1. Finalize communication with UNESCO archive re: metadata lists and file access (Ben)